-Challenge dismissed as moot April 08, 2021 The Ninth Circuit dismissed as moot the U.S. Chamber's challenge to the non-immigrant visa proclamation following its expiration.
-Appeal held in abeyance February 11, 2021 The U.S. Chamber filed a motion - which the Ninth Circuit granted - to effectively put the government's appeal in abeyance until after the non-immigrant visa proclamation is set to expire on March 31, 2021.
+Challenge dismissed as moot April 08, 2021

+The Ninth Circuit dismissed as moot the U.S. Chamber's challenge to the non-immigrant visa proclamation following its expiration.

+Appeal held in abeyance

+February 11, 2021

 On April 15, 2021, The District Court Granted The Chamber Its Motion For Leave To Amend Its Complaint Adding Claims The Department Of Homeland Security (DHS) Implemented A Prevailing Wage Rule And Lottery Rule: